Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day1/challange6/description.md

 #### Simple Server

-A server is a function that returns resources on each request; particularly web servers expect instructions in the form of strings; that are usually called URL.
-The server has only one method called router, that takes care of analizing the URL and called the appropriate method.
+A server is a function that returns resources on each request; particularly web servers expect instructions in the form of strings, which are usually called URL.
+The server has only one method called router, that takes care of analizing the URL call the appropriate method.
-Use the ```createAccount``` class constructor with its associated methods you defined in execise 3 to create a server that allows you to do all the bank account operations plus keep track of multiple accounts at the same time.
+Use the ```bankAccount``` class constructor (Today's Exercise4) with its associated methods to create a server that allows you to do all the bank account operations plus keep track of multiple accounts at the same time.
 To succeffully pass the test you should make use of the following API

 ---